molgenis/molgenis-emx2/docs/molgenis/use_schema.md

 Validation expressions and visible expressions are used to fine tune forms.
 Validation expressions must be valid javascript.

+When trying to create an expression that depends on if a field has a value, one can compare it to `null`, f.e. `name == null`.

 Validation expressions must return either null or true.
 Otherwise they will show an error message and prevent insert/update.
 In case of 'false' the visible expression itself is shown.
 Otherwise, the return value of the expression will be shown.
 For example: